amalter/claude-chatbot-plugin/README.md

 - [ ] Add user authentication and permission checks (e.g., only show chatbot to certain roles)
 - [ ] Escape output to prevent XSS vulnerabilities
 - [ ] Refactor for shortcode support
-- [ ] Add options page in the WP admin for managing API keys and settings
 - [ ] Improve error handling and user feedback in the UI
 - [ ] Make front-end styles and markup more customizable (via filters or templates)
 - [ ] Add session context or memory for ongoing conversations